Words and terms used in the world of From The Waters.

 A breed of jalu designed for digging.
 They have large paws with big non-retractable claws.

-Serious medical condition.
-Causes the wings to rot.
+A serious medical condition that causes the wings to rot.
 The aelinuan becomes unable to banish their wings at will and during the contagious stage the feathers malt and smell.
 Sufferers are put into isolation to limit the spread of the disease.
 Highly contagious.

-Generally used to describe someone of delicate form or features, dainty, softer movement, lighter voice.
+Generally used to describe someone of delicate form or features, who is dainty, softer of movement, with a lighter voice.

 Plural fergups.
 A fist-sized insect with pincers most commonly found in Rynfristland.